joelchrono12/joelchrono12.ml/_posts/2025-05-25-new-desk-and-keyboard.md

 However, I made the mistake of just looking it up, and I saw one for very cheap, and with colors I really liked, so I had no choice but to cave in and get it anyway.

 The Machenike K500 is a budget keyboard, plastic body and all.
 Honestly, I couldn't care less.
-I have zero experience in this little world and I don't know if I really want to get into it fully.
+I have zero experience in this little world and I don't know if I really want to get into it any further.

 Regardless, it just arrived a few hours ago as of the writing of this piece, and this is the first chunk of text written on it.

-They keyboard feels nice to me, I don't know about lube, or sensitivity, or if the sound it makes is super satisfying. it has a numpad and full arrow keys, and that's really all I needed.
+They keyboard feels nice to me, I don't know about lube, or sensitivity, or if the sound it makes is super satisfying.
+It has a numpad and full arrow keys, and that's really all I needed.
 The only key I really miss right now is the Delete key, but I will survive.

 The keyboard is also "hot swap" capable, it comes with some Cherry MX Red clones and RGB too.
 I set it up so only the keys I press light up in white, nothing too fancy.
 It has some software to setup profiles or customize things further, but it's proprietary and I don't really care much.

-The layout I got is the standard Latin Spanish one, with an `ñ` and some different key placements, which I appreciate a lot.
-The font is more standard than what I saw on reviews with the US layout, with a font that was a bit too gamer for my taste.
+The layout I got is the standard Latin Spanish one, with an `ñ` and some different key placements, which are the same as my laptop's, so I'm used to it.
+The font is more standard than what I saw on reviews with the US layout, with which was a bit too gamer for my taste.
 My first impressions are quite positive, I am satisfied with my purchase so far.

 {% include img.html image='/assets/img/blogs/2025-05-25-my-new-keyboard.png' caption='My new keyboard' %}